vulkano-rs/vulkano-www/content/guide-render-pass-framebuffer.md

 ## Creating a render pass

-For the moment, the only thing we want to do is draw some color to an image that corresponds to our window.
-This is the most simple case possible, and we only need to provide two informations to a render pass: the format of the images of our swapchain, and the fact that we don't use multisampling (which is an advanced anti-aliasing technique).
+For the moment, the only thing we want to do is draw some color to a single image.
+This is the most simple case possible, and we only need to provide two informations to a render pass: the format of the image, and the fact that we don't use multisampling (which is an anti-aliasing technique).

-However complex games can use render passes in very complex ways, with multiple subpasses and multiple attachments, and with various micro-optimizations.
-In order to accomodate for these complex usages, vulkano's API to create a render pass is a bit particular.
+More complex games can use render passes in very complex ways, with multiple subpasses and multiple attachments, and with various micro-optimizations.
+Vulkano's API is suitable for both the simple cases and the complex usages, which is why it may look complex at first.

-TODO: provide a simpler way in vulkano to do that?

 ```rust
 let render_pass = Arc::new(single_pass_renderpass!(device.clone(),